varglbargl/die-mad/README.md

 ### Impossible/Questionable/Stupid Features

- - 💜 Dice rolling animations (Look, there's only so much I can do before it gets too laggy.
-The web just wasn't built for this.)
+ - 💚 Dice rolling animations (Look, there's only so much I can do before it gets too laggy.
+The web just wasn't built for this.
+EDIT: I WIN, BROWSERS)
  - 💚 Haptic feedback when dice hit an edge (don't even know if there's a web API for phone vibration.
 EDIT: THERE IS!!)
  - 💜 Sounds?
 I feel like nobody wants sounds.
 I know I don't at least... but maybe some day.
  - 💜 Presets like Fireball Dice (lots and lots of little orange D6s that leave a fire trail)